BY MELISSA REEVES

 For New Theatre, Rosane has directed A Man for All Seasons, The Chapel Perilous, King Lear, Oh What a Lovely War Mate, Summer of the Seventeenth Doll, Entertaining Mr Sloane, Hay Fever; The Clean House; and Broadway Bound.
 She has also stage managed, production managed and operated lights/sound on many productions, as well as making the occasional appearance on stage.

-Other experience includes roles in Pride & Prejudice (Ensemble Rep) and The Diary of Anne Frank (Voices Theatre), and directing The Crucible (Ensemble Rep), Prelude to a Kiss (Belvoir Downstairs), and Who’s Afraid of Virginia Woolf?
+Other experience includes roles in Pride & Prejudice (Ensemble Rep) and The Diary of Anne Frank (Voices Theatre), and directing The Crucible (Ensemble Rep), Prelude to a Kiss (Belvoir Downstairs), and Who’s Afraid of Virginia Wolf?
 (Voices Theatre).

 Rosane is a Life Member of New Theatre and currently serves as President.